 Short Cuts: A Discussion on the Art of Short Filmmaking will be a panel discussion about telling fleshed out stories in a short amount of time.
 Dealing with all of the issues that come with that and the response of some folks to the art form.
 The panel will feature some very creative and talented folks who know a lot about making great short films.

 Moderator - Ron Purtee

-Ron Purtee is a writer, director, producer and podcaster who has been directing for over 10 years and is the mind behind the Becoming Undead and Social Media Massacre series.
-You can listen to The Ron Purtee Show at www.anchor.fm/theronpurteeshow
+Ron Purtee is a writer, director, and producer who has been directing for over 10 years and is the mind behind the Becoming Undead and Social Media Massacre series.
+You can see his films at www.youtube.com/ronpurtee

 Danny Villanueva Jr. is a Mexican-American film writer/director born on April 6, 1989 in Chicago, IL.
 He studied Digital Filmmaking/Video Production at the Art Institute of Wisconsin in Milwaukee, WI.
 In 2012, he launched a horror-themed web channel, How Bizarre, which featured segments such as short films, mini-documentaries on destinations with eerie or haunted history, and bite-sized horror themed cartoons.
 Danny is currently in production on his first feature-length film, a supernatural drama/horror anthology which is expected for a 2019 release under How Bizarre Pictures.